 In short, the iPhone 6 Plus feels much more like a pocket computer than a smartphone.

 Losing one-handed operation isn’t as big of a deal in practice as I thought it would be.
 In fact, it may be for the best.
 I’m much less tempted to pull my iPhone out while riding an elevator or walking down the street, and I think that’s a good thing.
-Hell, the Apple Watch seems to be built around that very idea.
+After all, the Apple Watch seems to be built around that very idea.

 While Scott Forstall and Jony Ive may have been excited that the original iPad would conform to the user — you could hold it in any orientation and the software just knew what to do — I’ve come to conform to the iPhone 6 Plus, and I don’t mind a bit.